President of Peru: Republic era

 The Act of Independence was signed in Lima on 15 August 1821, and soon after the government was left under the charge of José de San Martín with the title of Protector.
 Later, the legislative branch occupied the executive branch.
 In 1823 the Congress appointed José de la Riva Agüero as the first President of the Republic of the history of Peru.
 Since then, that has been the main denomination that has held the great majority of the rulers of Peru.
 The same first Political Constitution of 1823 (after the appointment of Riva Agüero) recognizes the position, and says ex officio: "Article 72.
 Resides exclusively the exercise of executive power in a citizen with the name of President of the Republic."
 Only two constitutions have been contrary, partially, to the presidential republican system, the Lifetime Political Constitution of 1826 emanating from Simón Bolívar and expressing:The exercise of the Executive Power resides in a Life President, a Vice President, and four Secretaries of State.By 1827, an outline of an executive along with the executive branch had been drawn out to prevent a Bolivarian dictatorship which would be seen by the populace as a general return to Spanish tyrannical rule.
 As a result, on 28 July 1827, Manuel Salazar assumed the formal office of the presidency and became the first president of Peru to be elected by the populace, marking the start of the Presidency of Peru.

 Powers and duties

 1823 Constitution

-The President is head of the general administration of the Republic, and his authority extends both to the preservation of public order internally, and to external security in accordance with the Constitution and laws.
+The President is head of the general administration of the Republic, and their authority extends both to the preservation of public order internally, and to external security in accordance with the Constitution and laws.
 The duties exclusive to the President have been defined in the 1823 Constitution as: